everchathq/everchathq/README.md

 # Company

-Everchat started as a simple Chrome extension idea that would allow people to leave comments on any website out there.
-Later, we realized a much more significant potential of this application by creating a dedicated communication service.
-This extension will support delivering a better experience later on when introduced as an add-on to the main app.
+In 2015, Everchat started as a simple Chrome extension idea that would allow people to leave comments on any website out there.
+Despite many trials and errors, it's been in the ideation phase for a long time.
+In December 2019, we realized a more significant potential of this solution by creating a dedicated communication service supported by the extension.
+By doing this, we can deliver a much better experience for everyone.

 <br/>